 The Visionary Leadership Award recognizes innovative service and program initiatives led by the nominee.
 This award does not focus on building or service line expansion.

-Recognizing outstanding achievements in clinical and health outcomes, this award is presented at MHA’s Annual Convention & Trade Show to a hospital or health system chief executive whose organization has demonstrated sustained improvements in clinical and health outcomes.
+Recognizing outstanding achievements in clinical and health outcomes, this award is presented at MHA’s Annual Convention to a hospital or health system chief executive whose organization has demonstrated sustained improvements in clinical and health outcomes.

 The recipient of the Visionary Leadership Award will be selected from all nominations.
 The MHA Board of Trustee’s chair officers, with support from MHA staff, will review nominations.
 Nominations will be kept anonymous to the best extent possible.
-The award winner is announced at MHA’s Annual Convention & Trade Show.
+The award winner is announced at MHA’s Annual Convention.
 The recipient will receive the following.

-- Complimentary registration for the MHA Annual Convention & Trade Show
+- complimentary registration for MHA’s 99th Annual Convention

 Click the links to view the winners’ award videos.

 2020 — Due to the impact of COVID-19 on hospital and health system staff, the 2020 Visionary Leadership Award was suspended.

 2019 — Jodi Fincher, R.N.